Trump Again Claims Exonerated Central Park 5 ‘Admitted Guilt,’ Won’t Apologize For Demanding Death Penalty

-More than 30 years after he took out a full-page New York Times advertisement demanding the death penalty for five teenagers who were accused of a vicious attack and rape of a female jogger in New York’s Central Park, Donald Trump on Tuesday once again refused to apologize to the five now adult men who served 13 years in prison for the crime — even though, as Inquisitr has reported, they were exonerated and released 17 years ago.
+More than 30 years after he took out a full-page New York Times advertisement demanding the death penalty for five teenagers who were accused of a vicious attack and rape of a female jogger in New York’s Central Park, Donald Trump on Tuesday once again refused to apologize to the five now adult men who served 13 years in prison for the crime — even though, as The Inquisitr has reported, they were exonerated and released 17 years ago.

 The “Central Park Jogger” case caused widespread panic and outrage in 1989, and police quickly arrested the five teens, all of them African-American or Latino.
-The five teens — Antron McCray, Raymond Santana, Yusef Salaam, Kevin Richardson and Korey Wise — said at the time that they were forced into signing confessions by police detectives who held them for hours, questioning them without lawyers or even their parents present, about the rape and beating of the jogger, who was a white Wall Street investment banker named Trisha Meili, according to The New York Times.
+The five teens — Antron McCray, Raymond Santana, Yusef Salaam, Kevin Richardson, and Korey Wise — said at the time that they were forced into signing confessions by police detectives who held them for hours, questioning them without lawyers or even their parents present, about the rape and beating of the jogger, who was a white Wall Street investment banker named Trisha Meili, according to The New York Times.

 But a judge accepted their “confessions,” though none actually confessed to committing the crime, only implicating the others.
 The five youths were convicted of the horrific assault, as The New York Times recalled.

-Less than one month after the crime and arrests, Trump paid a reported $85,000, according to a USA Today report, for a full page ad in The New York Times, demanding the death penalty for the five teens.
+Less than one month after the crime and arrests, Trump paid a reported $85,000, according to a USA Today report, for a full-page ad in The New York Times demanding the death penalty for the five teens.

-But in 2002, a convicted serial rapist named Matias Reyes confessed to the brutal attack on the jogger, as Newsweek recounted, and DNA evidence confirmed that his confession was truthful.
+In 2002, a convicted serial rapist named Matias Reyes confessed to the brutal attack on the jogger, as Newsweek recounted, and DNA evidence confirmed that his confession was truthful.

 This is the full-page advertisement Donald Trump took out calling for the execution of the Central Park Five.